Does COP still do the job?

 Jude Pullen, Creative Technologist & Physical Prototyping Expert

-“The Design Council is in a unique position, because of its apparent impartiality, to challenge the status quote, and also lead – not just in thought, but in action also.
+“The Design Council is in a unique position, because of its apparent impartiality, to challenge the status quo, and also lead – not just in thought, but in action also.
 Making full use of its extensive network of experts, it should be able to curate bold new initiatives, which hold various sectors to a higher standard.
 This is not just aspirational, but evidently essential to do more than we are at present.

 COP is an opportunity for the Design Council to not just ‘be present’ – but to ‘be provocative’ – I hope that its members can do more to ’cause the right kind of trouble’ and fund/support work which is not always comfortable, but is unquestionably necessary.